Kero76/Job-Offer/readme.txt

     - [jo_jobs] for see all offers stored in your website and redirect it on the good post.
     - [jo_job id="[your_id]"] when replace [your_id] by offer id for see the details about her.
 For simplified, you can find these shortcodes directly in your admin page, beside "View all Offers" page.
+You can add only [jo_jobs] for display all offers on your website.
+When you create a offer, a post is generated, but don't worry, he's not display because the post status is pending.
+Validate and publish your post and your offer will display for all users.

 If you would add new offer type, check the file Enum.class.php in folder classes, and add your new type directly in the function _init_enum_() at the end of the class.